Supporting Native Graduate Students in Education

-The program provides selected students with as many as three years of annually renewable scholarships.
-Awardees will receive a maximum of $5,000 each year to pursue a master’s degree in education policy, leadership, technical assistance, research, or a related field.
-As many as five scholarships per year will be awarded—one for a resident of each state in the organization’s primary service region (Alaska, Idaho, Montana, Oregon, and Washington).
+Our former colleague, Steve Nelson, dedicated his career to working with tribes, communities, and schools to improve American Indian students’ success in academics and in life.
+This scholarship honors his work by providing selected students with as many as three years of annually renewable scholarships.
+Awardees will receive a maximum of $5,000 each year, and we will award as many as five scholarships per year—one for a resident of each state in our primary service region of Alaska, Idaho, Montana, Oregon, and Washington.

-- Be a member or descendent of a federally recognized, state recognized, or terminated American Indian tribe; or Alaska Native village, council, or corporation; or Native Hawaiian; or identify as a Pacific Islander from a United States– affiliated Pacific Island jurisdiction (specifically, American Samoa, Guam, Northern Mariana Islands, Marshall Islands, Micronesia, or Palau)
+- Be a member or descendent of a federally recognized, state recognized, or terminated American Indian tribe; or Alaska Native village, council, or corporation; or Native Hawaiian; or identify as a Pacific Islander from a U.S.-affiliated Pacific Island jurisdiction (specifically, American Samoa, Guam, Northern Mariana Islands, Marshall Islands, Micronesia, or Palau).

-- Pursue a field of study in education policy, leadership, technical assistance, research, or a related field
+- Pursue a field of study in education policy, leadership, technical assistance, research, or a closely related field.

-- Have graduated from a 4-year, regionally accredited institution of higher learning
+- Have graduated from a four-year, regionally accredited institution of higher learning.

-Recipients will be notified of conditional awards no later than March 31, for study beginning in the following fall term.
+Recipients will be notified of conditional awards no later than June 30 for study beginning the following fall term.
 Final awards will be made directly to the institution of higher education once an awardee has provided proof of acceptance and/or registration in an institution that meets the scholarship program requirements.